 After you receive your funds, you pay back your loan in equal, monthly payments.

-Typically, P2P loan terms are between one and five years with three- or five-year terms being most common.
+Peer to Peer lending in Nigeria is usually based on loan terms between three months and two years.
 A few factors affect the term of your loan, but most often, the amount of your loan and your loan grade weigh mostly heavily in determining the term.

 - Peer funded (individual): Individual peer support is a new type of funding alternative for both borrowers and lenders.
 Peer funded loans are provided by regular individuals or peers and not financial institutions.